Religious Studies (REL)

 This course is an experiential learning experience in which students work 10 hours per week (total 130 hours) in an organization related to the Religious Studies.
 The internship is a way to see how different areas of religious studies are used "on the ground" in public, private, non-profit, community, and church-related organizations.
 In addition to their hours, students must keep a journal, meet regularly with their faculty adviser, and complete a final essay that connects their learning experience in the internship to their other coursework and the goals of the major.
 For the required application, please see the department chair.

-Attributes: Undergraduate
+Attributes: CCC: Religious Studies, Undergraduate

 REL 493 Ind Research in Religion (3 credits)

 Directed independent reading and research supported by discussion with other students and instructors.
 Open to senior theology majors and minors and other senior students by permission of the Chair.
-Does not fulfill the Theology/Religious Studies GEP.

-Attributes: Undergraduate
+Attributes: CCC: Religious Studies, Undergraduate

 REL 494 Ind Research in Religion (3 credits)

 Directed independent reading and research supported by discussion with other students and instructors.
 Open to senior theology majors and minors and other senior students by permission of the Chair.
-Does not fulfill the Theology/Religious Studies GEP.

-Attributes: Undergraduate
+Attributes: CCC: Religious Studies, Undergraduate

 REL 495 Theory & Method Study Religion (3 credits)